The Keep (film): Plot

-In 1941 Romania, following the commencement of Operation Barbarossa, a motorized Gebirgsjäger unit of the Wehrmacht, under the command of Captain Klaus Woermann, arrives at an uninhabited citadel known as 'the Keep' with the aim of taking control of the Dinu Pass in the Carpathian Mountains.
+In 1941 Romania, following the commencement of Operation Barbarossa, a motorized Gebirgsjäger unit of the Wehrmacht, under the command of Captain Klaus Woermann, arrives at an uninhabited citadel known as 'the Keep', with the aim of taking control of the Dinu Pass in the Carpathian Mountains.
 Two soldiers, privates Lutz and Anton, attempt to loot a metallic icon within the Keep, but accidentally unleash a spectral entity who kills them.
 The being, known as Radu Molasar, kills five more soldiers in the following days and begins to take corporeal form.

 Woermann's report of the deaths and request for backup is answered by the arrival of a detachment of SS Einsatzkommandos, under the command of sadistic SD Sturmbannführer Erich Kaempffer.
 Kaempffer claims the deaths are a result of Soviet partisan activity in the village overlooking the Keep.
 He executes three civilians as collective punishment and takes another five as hostages, despite Woermann's protests.

 The Germans find a mysterious message emblazoned on a wall of the citadel.
-The local village priest, Father Mihail Fonescu, suggest they retrieve a native of the village, ailing Jewish historian Theodore Cuza, from a concentration camp to decipher it.
+The local village priest, Father Mihail Fonescu, suggests they retrieve a native of the village, ailing Jewish historian Theodore Cuza, from a concentration camp, to decipher it.
 Upon arrival, Cuza translates the message and says it's written in Old Slavonic, using the Glagolitic alphabet.
 He and his daughter, Eva, are given quarters inside the Keep.

 Soon after, two Einsatzkommandos attempt to rape Eva.
 Molasar saves her by obliterating the soldiers, brings her to Cuza and, by touching him, cures his debilitating scleroderma.
 He, then, demands Cuza remove a talisman, which he claims is his, from the Keep.
 Molasar states this will allow his escape from the Keep's confines and affirms he will, then, destroy the Nazis as he did Eva's assaulters.
 Cuza, twice indebted to the entity and relishing the emergence of an anti-Nazi force, agrees.